ambanmba/qirx-on-crossover/README.md

 ![alt text](img/Image18.png "Figure 18")

 ## Step 19 - It Works!
-You will next see QIRX start up, but with just the default empty configuration
+You will next see QIRX start up, but with the default configuration as defined by the developer of QIRX (refer to the documentation on https://qirx.softsyst.com/QIRXSetup3 which explains this and much more).
+Also of note is the fact that by manually adding a command line parameter, one can specify a custom config directory.
 ![alt text](img/Image19.png "Figure 19")

 ## Step 20 - The Second Little Problem!